 The Camino Frances

-An ancient pilgrim path across the north of the Iberian Peninsula, the full Camino Frances begins near the gorgeous red and white town of Saint-Jean-Pied-de-Port and finishes in the holy city of Santiago de Compostela.
-The Cathedral of Santiago is believed to be the final resting place of St. James.
+An ancient pilgrimage trail across northern Spain, the Camino Francés starts in the charming town of Saint-Jean-Pied-de-Port and ends in the sacred city of Santiago de Compostela, where the Cathedral is believed to hold the remains of St. James.

-The Camino de Santiago has been internationally recognised as one of the historic symbols of European unity.
-The pilgrim route was chosen as the first European Cultural Route by the Council of Europe in 1987.
-The Camino and the architecture along its routes are also listed as UNESCO World Heritage Sites.
+The Camino de Santiago is internationally recognised as a symbol of European unity.
+In 1987, the Council of Europe designated it as the first European Cultural Route.
+The Camino, along with its architectural treasures, is also listed as a UNESCO World Heritage Site.

 Camino Ways Route Planner